fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1c.md

 }
 ```

-It's easy to follow and track the calls made to the _render_ function:
+It's easy to follow and track the calls made to the <i>App</i> component's render function:

 ![](../../images/1/4e.png)